lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

 JAVA_HOME=C:\Program Files\Java\jdk1.8.0_141

-Then HREDBADMIN should be able to find Java.
+Then the executable should be able to find Java.

 HREDBADMIN starts up blank, but can create an empty HRE H2 database for you.